FM Ratings for Insulated Metal Panels (IMPs): What They Mean and Why They Matter

 FM is not a generic "quality badge."
 FM ratings are tied to specific test standards and, most importantly, specific assembly configurations.

-• FM Approved typically means the product or system is listed in the FM Approvals Approval Guide with defined conditions of use (panel type, thickness, fasteners, spans, substrates, joint details, and more).
-Verify here: FM Approvals Approval Guide.
+FM Approved typically means the product or system is listed in the FM Approvals Approval Guide with defined conditions of use — panel type, thickness, fasteners, spans, substrates, joint details, and more.
+FM evaluates performance with a property loss prevention lens, emphasizing real-world perils like fire, wind uplift, hail, and wind-driven debris, depending on the standard and application.

 The FM Standards That Matter Most for IMPs

-IMPs can show up in multiple building locations (interior partitions, exterior walls, and roofs).
+IMPs can show up in multiple building locations — interior partitions, exterior walls, and roofs.
 FM Approvals uses different standards depending on how and where the panels are used.

-FM 4880 is a cornerstone standard for foam-insulated panel products and interior finish applications.
-It evaluates fire performance in controlled conditions to help determine whether materials meet Class 1 criteria.
-A helpful industry explainer is available here: Kingspan on FM 4880 (useful for context; always confirm your exact assembly in the Approval Guide).
+The cornerstone standard for foam-insulated panel products and interior finish applications.
+Evaluates fire performance in controlled conditions to determine whether materials meet Class 1 criteria.
+Kingspan FM 4880 explainer →

 FM Global Data Sheets: How Ratings Get Applied in Design